jsfenfen/nicar-nonprofit-datarelease/README.md

 ## What data is available?

-All of these files except for employees.csv comes from Schedule L. See  [a blank form](https://github.com/jsfenfen/990-xml-reader/blob/master/irs_reader/sample_schedules/f990sl.pdf) and the [IRS' filing instructions](https://github.com/jsfenfen/990-xml-reader/blob/master/irs_reader/schedule_instructions/i990sl.pdf) for more information on who needs to be included.
+All of these files except for employees.csv comes from Schedule L. The best place to get started is with  [a blank copy of Schedule L](https://github.com/jsfenfen/990-xml-reader/blob/master/irs_reader/sample_schedules/f990sl.pdf) and the [IRS' instructions on how to fill it in](https://github.com/jsfenfen/990-xml-reader/blob/master/irs_reader/schedule_instructions/i990sl.pdf) for more information on who needs to be included.
 See more about the employees file below.

  - [Employees.csv.gz](http://www.jacobfenton.com/990data/NICAR20/employees.csv.gz) is a 400MB gzipped file of best paid employees and directors disclosed on forms 990, 990PF and 990EZ.
 About 20 million rows.
 Documentation [is here](documentation/employees_documentation.csv).